-My research joins that of an international community of development economists trying to understand the causes, consequences, and cure for poverty in developing countries.
-Some of my research uses game theory and behavioral economics to understand the nature of poverty traps or, more hopefully, how people escape them.
+My research joins that of a large international community of development economists trying to understand the causes, consequences, and cure for poverty in developing countries.
+Some of my research uses game theory, behavioral economics, and experiments to understand the nature of poverty traps or, more hopefully, how people escape them.
 Other papers focus on the design and econometric evaluation of programs that try to alleviate poverty, such as microfinance, child sponsorship, and in-kind transfers.
 Below are links to some of my academic research papers:

 Development Program Impacts